 In a study conducted by The Center for Hip-Hop Advocacy, 28% of U.S. adults — nearly 70 million people — agreed that hip-hop’s musical and cultural history should be taught in schools.
 That percentage increases to 38% when the question is posed to those with children under 18 in the household.

 The results, titled “Attitudes toward the Teaching of Hip-Hop History and Culture,” are part of a larger survey, which examined ways that rap and hip-hop are perceived by the general public.

-The Reputation of Hip-Hop 2015, was designed by Dr. Joy Marie Sever, the Center’s Director of Research (with data collection overseen by digital market research firm Toluna).
+The Reputation of Hip-Hop 2015, was co-designed by Dr. Joy Marie Sever, the Center’s Director of Research (with data collection overseen by digital market research firm Toluna).
 The survey touched upon a wide array of issues including whether or not respondents felt “connected” to hip-hop, how much rap music they listen to, as well as their attitudes toward hip-hop and rap music in general.

 “Perhaps unsurprisingly, attitudes toward hip-hop education and attitudes about rap are related.
 “Among those who think positively about rap, 55% also agree that hip-hop is a subject worthy of study in all schools,” explains Dr. Sever.
 “Among those who view rap negatively, 62% disagree.”